 Lower VSL Moderate VSL High VSL Severe VSL R1 The responsible entity's System model failed to represent one of the Requirement R1, parts 1.1.1 through 1.1.6.
 The responsible entity's System model failed to represent two of the Requirement R1, parts 1.1.1 through 1.1.6.
-OR The responsible entity's System model failed to represent three of the Requirement R1, parts 1.1.1 through 1.1.6.
+The responsible entity's System model failed to represent three of the Requirement R1, parts 1.1.1 through 1.1.6.
 The responsible entity's System model failed to represent four or more of the Requirement R1, parts 1.1.1 through 1.1.6.
-OR The System model did not use the latest data consistent with the data provided in accordance with the MOD-010 and MOD-012 standards and other sources, including items represented in the Corrective Action Plan.
-The System model did not represent projected System conditions as described in Requirement R1.
-R2 comply with Requirement R2, part 2.9 or Requirement R2,comply with Requirement R2, 2.3 or part 2.8.comply with one of parts of Requirement comply with one of parts of Requirement The responsible entity failed to comply with one of the following parts of Requirement R2: part 2.1, part 2.2, part 2.4, part 2.5, or part 2.7.
+OR The responsible entity's System The responsible entity's System model model did not use the latest data consistent with the data provided in accordance with the MOD-010 and MOD-012 standards and other sources, including items represented in the Corrective Action Plan. did not represent projected System conditions as described in Requirement R1.
+R2 The responsible entity failed to comply with Requirement R2, part 2.6.
+The responsible entity failed to comply with Requirement R2, part 2.3 or part 2.8.
+The responsible entity failed to comply with one of the following parts of Requirement R2: part 2.1, part 2.2, part 2.4, part 2.5, or part 2.7.
 The responsible entity failed to comply with two or more of the following parts of Requirement R2: part 2.1, part 2.2, part 2.4, or part 2.7.
-R3 identify planning events as described in Requirement R3, part 3.4 or extreme events as described in Requirement R3, part 3.5. part 3.5.
-The responsible entity did not perform studies as specified in Requirement R3, part 3.1 to determine that the BES meets the performance requirements for two of the categories (P2 through P7) in Table 1.
-OR The responsible entity did not perform Contingency analysis as described in Requirement R3, part The responsible entity did not perform studies as specified in Requirement R3, part 3.1 to determine that the BES meets the performance requirements for three or more of the categories (P2 through P7) in Table 1.
-OR The responsible entity did not perform studies to determine that the BES meets the performance requirements for the P0 or P1 categories in Table 1.
+R3 The responsible entity did not identify planning events as described in Requirement R3, part 3.4 or extreme events as described in Requirement R3, part 3.5.
+The responsible entity did not perform studies as specified in Requirement R3, part 3.1 to determine that the BES meets the performance requirements for one of the categories (P2 through P7) in Table 1.
+OR The responsible entity did not perform studies as specified in Requirement R3, part 3.1 to determine that the BES meets the performance requirements for two of the categories (P2 through P7) in Table 1.
+OR The responsible entity did not perform studies as specified in Requirement R3, part 3.1 to determine that the BES meets the performance requirements for three or more of the categories (P2 through P7) in Table 1.
+OR The responsible entity did not perform studies as specified in Requirement R3, part 3.2 to assess The responsible entity did not perform Contingency analysis as described in Requirement R3, part The responsible entity did not perform studies to determine that the BES meets the performance requirements for the P0